Before, During, After Map

 What might be happening underneath?

-• Spot the early signs, pacing, grabbing keys, hoodie up, silence, or “I’m done”.
-Step in sooner with fewer words.
+• Spot early signs, such as pacing, grabbing keys, packing a bag, withdrawing, or saying “I’m done”.

 Gentle prompt